kumaresan-subramani/ej2-blaz-doc/src/calendars/daterangepicker/how-to/customization-using-cssclass.md

 ---
-title: "CssClass"
+title: "How To"
 component: "DateRangePicker"
-description: "Explains how to achieve UI level customization in the date range picker component using custom CSS styles and classes"
+description: "Miscellaneous aspects of customizing the date range picker"
 ---

-# Customization using CssClass
+# Customization using cssClass

-To customize UI, you can make use of [CssClass](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor~Syncfusion.Blazor.Calendars.SfDateRangePicker~CssClass.html) that will be added to the DateRangePicker component as the root CSS class.
+To customize UI, you can make use of [`cssClass`](../../api/daterangepicker#cssclass) that will be added to the DateRangePicker component as the root CSS class.
 With this CSS class, you can override existing styles of DateRangePicker.

-Following is the list of classes that provides flexible way to customize the DateRangePicker component:
+Following is the list of classes that provides flexible way to customize the DateRangePicker component.

 | **Class Name** | **Description** |
 | --- | --- |